 For each year you delay claiming past your FRA (up to age 70), your benefit increases by 8% per year (about 0.67% per month).
 This is called Delayed Retirement Credits.
 If your FRA benefit is $2,000/month, waiting until 70 increases it to approximately $2,480/month — a 24% permanent increase.
 There is no additional benefit for delaying past age 70.

-The maximum Social Security benefit in 2026 is approximately $4,018/month at full retirement age for someone who earned at or above the Social Security wage base ($184,500 in 2026) for their 35 highest-earning years.
-At age 70, the maximum is roughly $4,982/month.
-The average benefit is about $1,976/month.
+Per the SSA 2026 COLA fact sheet, the maximum Social Security benefit at full retirement age in 2026 is approximately $4,152/month for a worker who earned at or above the Social Security wage base ($184,500 in 2026) for their 35 highest-earning years.
+Claiming at age 70 with full delayed retirement credits adds roughly 24% to that figure (around $5,148/month).
+The average retired-worker benefit rose about 2.8% with the 2026 COLA.

 It depends on your health, financial needs, and other income sources.
 Delaying maximizes monthly income and protects against longevity risk.
 The "break-even" age is typically around 80-82 — if you live longer, delaying pays more in total.
 Claim early if you need the income, have health concerns, or can invest the benefits.
 Delay if you are healthy, have other income, and want to maximize guaranteed lifetime income.

-More Tools
+Related Tools

-Get a complete picture of your finances with our full suite of free calculators and planning tools.
+Get a complete picture of your finances with these related free calculators.

 Calculate your net worth by listing assets and liabilities.
 Track your financial health with visual breakdowns.